leanstacks/sam-samples/rest-dynamodb-local/README.md

 First, you need to run DynamoDB locally in a Docker container.

-Second, you need to create the `SampleTable` in the local DynamoDB container.
+Second, you need to create the `SampleTable` in the local DynamoDB.

 Third, you need to configure the DynamoDB Client in your functions to connect to the container-hosted DynamoDB when running the functions locally.